tml3nr/RuneOS-1/README.md

 RuneOS
 ---
-Build RuneAudio+R from [**Arch Linux Arm**](https://archlinuxarm.org/about/downloads) releases to **run on USB drive** (boot from micro SD card).
+Build RuneAudio+R from [**Arch Linux Arm**](https://archlinuxarm.org/about/downloads) releases.
 With options to exclude features, it can be as light as possible in terms of build time and disk space.

 **Procedure**
-- Download and write to USB drive and SD card
+- Download and write to `ROOT` and `BOOT` partitions
 - Start Arch Linux Arm
 - Upgrade to latest kernel and packages
 - Install packages